EffectConnect/MarketplacesPluginSW6/README.md

 Use this plugin to connect your Shopware 6 webshop with EffectConnect Marketplaces.
 For more information about EffectConnect, go to the [EffectConnect website](https://www.effectconnect.com "EffectConnect Website").

-> Warning: Only Shopware 6.5 is officially supported at this moment<br><br>
+> Warning: Only Shopware 6.5 is officially supported in this branch<br><br>
+> For Shopware 6.6 or higher support, use [releases](https://github.com/EffectConnect/MarketplacesPluginSW6/releases) after 1.7.<br>
-> For Shopware 6.2, 6.3 and 6.4 support, use [releases](https://github.com/EffectConnect/MarketplacesPluginSW6/releases) prior to 1.7.0.
+> Shopware 6.2, 6.3 and 6.4 support is not being maintained anymore.

 **Important: before installing this plugin please contact the EffectConnect sales department via +31(0)852088432 and/or sales@effectconnect.com so we can provide you with a new EffectConnect account.**